Angelina Jolie Reportedly Fleeing The Country With All Of Brad Pitt’s Kids

 — BBC News (World) (@BBCWorld) February 20, 2017

 The reports of Jolie’s shocking move comes in the middle of her divorce with Pitt.
 Jolie filed for divorce in September but they still haven’t reached a custody agreement in court.
-The Tomb Raider star is seeking full custody while Pitt is fighting for joint.
+The Tomb Raider star is seeking full custody while Pitt is fighting for joint custody.

 Jolie seemed poised to win the custody battle early in the breakup.
-In fact, Pitt quickly came under fired with rumors of drug and alcohol use.
+In fact, Pitt quickly came under fire with rumors of drug and alcohol use.
 He also faced an investigation by the FBI for allegations of child abuse.
 The actor reportedly abused his oldest son, Maddox, on a private plane, though the charges were later dropped.

 “Having the charges dismissed shattered Angie,” an insider explained.
 “She is convinced that she has now become the villain to the public — and she can’t handle it.
 Now she’s so humiliated and fearful she wants to start over — and is even ready to pick up and take them to another country!”